doselect/boto3/docs/source/guide/cw-example-using-alarms.rst

         Unit='Seconds'
     )

-Disable actions on an alarm
+Disable Actions on an Alarm
 ===========================

 Disable the actions for the specified alarms.
 When an alarm's actions are disabled, the alarm actions